bricker0/choropleth_map/README.md

 Also make sure you check the box that says “Custom Field Name Prefix” and then name it something short – each column you join will get this prefix.
 For example, for SDG 1.1.1 I give those columns the prefix pov because it represents poverty rates.

+<a href="https://video.uu.nl/permalink/v1268a27e9d9818cnqe1/">Here is a video of showing how to do these steps </a>

 ![Image of New QGIS document](https://github.com/bricker0/choropleth_map/blob/master/images/Picture4.png)